bfinger30/se_project_spots/README.md

 ## Project Description

-The Spots image-sharing website is the project for the third sprint in TripleTen's software engineering course.
+The Spots image-sharing website is a multi-stage project in TripleTen's software engineering course.
 This version of Spots features responsive design with HTML and CSS, adapting to the user's screen size from 1440px on desktop to 320px on mobile with support for tablet screens in between.

 This is a multi-stage project and a work in progress.